 Wanting to go for bold patterns or loud colours?
 Like this room designed for a teen, then restrict the edgy colours and patterns to personal, enclosed rooms.
 This is ideal for bedroom spaces, not so much living spaces in the downstairs of your home.

 It is worth taking note of the 60-30-10 rule if you’re looking to have more than a single colour in your room.
-It’s recommended that 60% of your room should be the neutral colour, with up to 30% the next colour and then 10% your accent colour.
+It’s recommended that 60% of your room should be a neutral colour, with up to 30% the next colour and then 10% your accent colour.
 Try and keep to 3 colours (4 at max) to ensure that the room isn’t running the risk of being too busy.

 Keep it light and airy

 Light colours and perfectly placed windows help to create a light and airy feel.
 One of my favourite features of Miller Homes The Jura is that it has amazing windows.
 With floor to ceiling double doors in the kitchen & dining space, a huge bay window in the lounge and beautiful windows in the bedrooms the house is full of light.
 This is great for ensuring that your home isn’t drab and oppressive.
 If your house doesn’t have feature windows like the Miller Homes windows then you could make use of both ceiling lights and floor standing lamps as well as table lamps.
 Use a strong watt bulb too so the lights are powerful enough to light the room.

 If you follow the tips about keeping lighter tones flowing throughout your home, this too should help your house look brighter.

 Think about textures

 I love a bit of texture.
 Juxtapose crushed velvet with an animal print any day and I’m a huge fan.
 Complementing (but contrasting) textures always add a luxurious feel to any home.